 The Board was satisfied with the professional expertise and knowledge of each of its Directors.
 All the Directors effectively contributed to the decision making process by the Board.
 Further, all the Committees were duly constituted and were functioning effectively.
-The Board also expressed its satisfaction in relation to the provision of supporting documents to the Board enabling it to assess the policy $\theta$ procedural requirements for proper functioning of the Company.
-The Board expressed its satisfaction with the decision making and decision implementing procedure followed by it.
+The Board also expressed its satisfaction in relation to the provision of supporting documents to the Board enabling it to assess the policy & procedural requirements for proper functioning of the Company.
+The Board expressed its satisfaction implementing procedure followed by it.